-A new trend shows a number of teens and children have been undergoing cosmetic surgery to prevent bullying.
+A new trend shows a number of teens and children have been undergoing cosmetic surgery such as ear surgery and rhinoplasty to prevent bullying.
 Children are seeking plastic surgery to correct facial flaws they believe cause their harassment.
 According to the American Society of Plastic Surgeons (ASPS), 218 909 procedures were performed on teenagers in 2010.
 Though the ASPS has not taken a stand on the issue, there are some facts that should be considered:

 - Prominent anti bullying campaigns do not endorse cosmetic surgery to prevent bullying.
 They promote getting parents and schools involved to change a bully’s behavior.